 Even though the Art Nouveau style was a deliberate new style, the artists were also heavily influenced by the linear patterns of Japanese woodblock prints from the Ukiyo-e era.

-For example, Ivan Bilibin gained fame for his Russian and Slavis fairytales illustrations.
-In his print, “The Tale of The Golden Cockerel,” we can see influences from the Japanese woodblock prints.
-The colors, linear patterns, lines, and repeat patterns on the clothing are similar to what many Japanese woodblock print artists used.
+For example, Ivan Bilibin gained fame for his Russian and Slavis fairytale illustrations.
+In his print, “The Tale of The Golden Cockerel,” we see influences from the Japanese woodblock prints.
+The clothing’s colors, linear patterns, lines, and repeat patterns are similar to what many Japanese woodblock print artists used.

-In the famous Japanese woodblock print of Two Samurai fighting by Hokusai, you can see the substantial use of colors and repeated pattern on the clothing.
+In the famous Japanese woodblock print of Two Samurai Fighting by Hokusai, you can see the substantial use of colors and repeated patterns on the clothing.
 In Ivan Bilibin’s work, we also see the repeat of the patterns in the clothing and other parts of the print.

 Japanese Influences On European Art And Culture